 Latest on North Somerset Council services

-For the latest advice and information visit www.nsomerset.gov.uk/coronavirus or www.n-somerset.gov.uk/disruption
+For the latest advice and information from North Somerset Council: Visit www.nsomerset.gov.uk/coronavirus or www.n-somerset.gov.uk/disruption

 CORONAVIRUS - Latest Government Advice at https://www.gov.uk/coronavirus